Table of Contents

 Outsourcing

-Pros: potential 20–70% cost savings; faster time-to-market; frees internal teams.
+Pros: potential 20–70% cost savings; faster time to market; frees internal teams.

 Staff Augmentation vs Managed Services: Key Differences